ciernialab/MicrogliaMorphologyR/README.md

 mice, which were given 2 i.p. injections of either PBS vehicle solution or 0.5mg/kg lipopolysaccharides (LPS), spaced 24 hours apart.
-In this genetic mouse line, Cx3cr1-expressing cells including microglia have an endogenous reporter which makes them yellow when immunofluorescently imaged.
+In this genetic mouse line, Cx3cr1-expressing cells including microglia have an endogenous reporter which makes them green when immunofluorescently imaged.
 Brains were collected 3 hours after the final injections, and brain sections were immunofluorescently stained and imaged for 2 additional, commonly used microglia markers: P2ry12, and Iba1.